Vasyl Malyuk

-Vasyl Vasyliovych Malyuk (Василь Васильович Малюк; born 28 February 1983) is a Ukrainian military officer, Lieutenant General, Head of the Security Service of Ukraine (SBU) since 7 February 2023 (before that – Acting Head of the SBU from 18 July 2022).
-He is a member of the National Security and Defense Council of Ukraine (since 4 August 2022) and a member of the Supreme Commander-in-Chief’s Staff since 16 August 2022 (as First Deputy Head of the SBU, since 14 February 2023 - as the SBU Head).
+Lieutenant General Vasyl Vasyliovych Malyuk (Василь Васильович Малюк; born 28 February 1983) is a Ukrainian military officer, former Head of the Security Service of Ukraine (SBU) serving from 7 February 2023 to 5 January 2026 (before that, Acting Head from 18 July 2022).
+He is a member of the National Security and Defense Council of Ukraine (since 4 August 2022) and a member of the Supreme Commander-in-Chief's Staff since 16 August 2022 (as First Deputy Head of the SBU, since 14 February 2023, as the SBU Head).

 Biography

 Vasyl Malyuk was born on 28 February 1983, in Korostyshiv, Zhytomyr Oblast (northern Ukraine).
 In 2001, he began military service in the state security agencies.
 In 2005, graduated from the National Academy of the Security Service of Ukraine with a degree in law.
 He later received a PhD in law.
 "Since childhood, I dreamed of becoming a special service officer.
 From the 9th grade, I prepared myself for this both physically and mentally.
 I was actively involved in sports and law", — Malyuk said in an interview.